Supply Chain Network

-- Vice-Chair: Anne-Claire Howard (Procurement Network, and Director, Procurement Group, UNOPS)
+- Chair: Anne-Claire Howard (Procurement Network, and Director, Procurement Group, UNOPS)

 - Advisory Chair: Angela Kastner (Director Procurement and Supply Services, WHO)